 Let's parse that.
 Imagine you are a writer.
 You love theater, that's why you have made your career watching it.
 You eat, breathe and sleep theater, the way others immerse themselves in commerce, or construction, or craft.
 In fact, you are fortunate enough to see all theater available to you.
 You aren't some suburban academic who had a sideline making a couple bucks writing theater reviews for a local paper with a subscription of a couple thousand.
 You see everything, everywhere, around the world.

-In the privacy of your home, the phone rings in the late of night.
+In the privacy of your home, the phone rings in the dead of night.
 That's the time when I expect either a wrong number or to find a close relative has died.
 Instead, in your torpor, the producer of one play you reviewed needs very badly to insult you at length, to in fact threaten you with violence.

-Not play, "I ought to kick your teeth in" show off, dumb-ass threatening kind of violence.
+After all, it wasn't as though Papp hadn't already lost his shit on Barnes.
 By his own admission, Joe Papp put Clive Barnes against a wall once.
 So what if he was Joe Papp, admired by hundreds of artists and thousands and thousands of New York audiences.
 Does he have the right to harm a writer for doing his job?

 We now will speak in defense of critics.